hobbyquaker/cul/README.md

 ```

-Until now only for a few selected devices data parsing is implemented.
+Until now only for a few selected devices data parsing respectively a command wrapper is implemented.

 | protocol 	|         device        	| should work 	| tested 	|
 |:---------	|:----------------------	|:-----------:	|:------:	|